Accounting Technology : Online

-Accounting is a high demand job field.
-Nearly all public, private, and nonprofit organizations need accounting support.
-Therefore there are accounting career opportunities across all industries and sectors.
+Accounting professionals are in high demand.
+Nearly all public, private and nonprofit organizations need accounting support, and there are accounting career opportunities across all industries and sectors.
 An accountant is a person who keeps or inspects financial records.
 They're numbers people who excel at organization and detail-oriented work.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These tests do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.